owczaro/deep_collection/README.md

 # DeepCollection

-Extends `List`, `Set` and `Map` in order to add commonly used recursive methods such as sorting, reversing, finding intersections or differences.
+Extends `List`, `Set` and `Map` in order to add commonly used recursive methods such as searching, sorting, reversing, finding intersections or differences.

 ## Supported operations